 The next morning the wind was brutal as we walked the 45 minutes to the 1973 U.S. Navy Plane wreck.
 We came upon the grey plane sitting against the black sand and it was just an amazing sight.
 You were able to crawl on top of it, inside of it, and take pictures.

 From there we did an impromptu stop at Seljavallalaug natural hot springs, which is Iceland’s oldest public pool (public pools are a thing here).
 The river was strong that day, so to get there, we had to take off our boots and walk through the freezing river.
-I can’t describe to you the pain and how my feet felt walking through that water.
-I think I am still waiting for feeling to come back.
+I can’t describe to you the pain of that freezing water.
+I think I am still waiting for feeling to come back to my toes.
 The pool itself was hidden in the middle of the mountains.
 It was beautiful, but it wasn’t warm enough for me to get in there.
 From there, it was back to Reykjavík for the night.

 The next morning, as Chris drove May to the airport to head back to Norway, and Tyler and I walked around the city.
 We met up with Chris and stopped by Baejarins Beztu Pylsur, the hotdog stand made famous by Bill Clinton.
 Clinton stopped by and said it was the best he had ever had and the rest is history.
-I don’t know the last time I had a hot dog, but the Icelandic hot dogs are made from lamb and were pretty delicious.
-I had mine with the works…onions, fried onions, ketchup, mustard, and mayo (they love mayo here).
+I don’t know the last time I had a hot dog, but the Icelandic hot dogs are made from lamb topped with onions, fried onions, ketchup, mustard, and mayo, were pretty delicious.
 With full bellies, we hopped in the car and headed to Snaefellsjokull National Park, where we hiked a little bit and then headed to Hellnar for the night.
-With a population of ten right on the ocean and the only thing really “happening” is the hotel we stayed in, Hellnar is unlike any place I have been.
+With a population of ten and situated right on the ocean, the only thing really “happening thing” is the hotel we stayed in.
 The Fosshotel was a luxury from all the Airbnb’s we stayed at.
 The lobby was comfortable, cute and we hung out there for most of the night.
 We had originally booked two rooms, but since May had to leave early, we asked for one room with a cot.
 They were so generous and upgraded us to a bigger room for no charge.
 That night we had dinner at their restaurant and it was some of the best food we had all trip.
 All restaurants in Iceland have fish soup, but this restaurant did not disappoint.
 It was rich and creamy with fresh fish.
 We also tried the scallops, cod, and lamb, which were equally as tasty.

 The next morning, I was up at sunrise and went outside to take pictures of Hellnar’s old church.
 At 4:30 am, no one was around.
-It was exciting to explore the town and I found a cemetery that sat next to the hotel.
+It was exciting to explore the town and I found an extremely old cemetery that sat next to the hotel.

 On our ride back to Reykjavík, we stopped in Arnarstapi to see Gatklettur, the most famous rock formation in that area and continued to Kirkjufell Mountain and Kirkjufellsfoss, which was beautiful, but shaded from the fog.
 Then, it was full speed to the Blue Lagoon.